Canadian North: Corporate affairs

-The company headquarters are in Kanata, Ontario, the former First Air HQ.
+The company headquarters are in Ottawa, Ontario.

 Canadian North had its headquarters in the Northwest Tower, in downtown Yellowknife.
 They were later moved to the grounds of Calgary International Airport in Calgary, Alberta but the airline kept its community and marketing support employees in Yellowknife.
 In addition it has regional offices in Iqaluit, Nunavut, and in Yellowknife, Northwest Territories.
 It also has an operations office in Edmonton, Alberta, on the grounds of Edmonton International Airport.
 Following the takeover by First Air, the former headquarters in Calgary was shut down and remaining management was transferred to Kanata.